jbanahan/Sync-session-ACSG-542-01-2020F/README.md

 ## Docker development environment

-For local docker development environment you should first install dependecies and run migrations with:
+For local docker development environment you should first build the container, install dependecies and run migrations with:
 ```
+docker-compose build # This is actually optional, docker should build whatever container you attempt to use
 docker-compose run runner .dockerdev/setup
 ```